Accepting a Net Peering

 • If you use Cockpit to create a Net peering between two Nets that belong to your account, the request is automatically accepted.

 • A peering connection between two Nets works both ways.
-Therefore, you do not need to create a B-to-A connection if an A-to-B connection is already created and accepted.
+If an A-to-B connection is already created and accepted, creating a B-to-A connection is not necessary and would be automatically rejected.

 For safety reasons, never accept a Net peering with an unknown account.